mmbman/Katagiri/1983-08-24-Blue-Cliff-Record-Case-46-Talk-2.md

 That’s why Rinzai is always *spitting* from that “forgetting the feeling.”
 So [they] immediately scream, and completely ignore human feelings, the human world, et cetera.
 This is kind of a Rinzai type.
 I don’t mean it is *wrong*.
 It’s alright, but...

 [...]
-Dogen’s way is, finally, he says, “To practice and realize the myriad dharmas by conveying the self to them is delusion.
+Dōgen’s way is, finally, he says, “To practice and realize the myriad dharmas by conveying the self to them is delusion.
 That the myriad dharmas advance and practice and realize the self is enlightenment.”
 In other words, “to practice and realize the myriad dharmas by conveying the self to them”: if you want to understand the sound of raindrops, first of all you have to *convey* yourself.
 I mean, you have to – what would you say – move toward.

 If you want to make a poem of a pine tree, you have to move toward the pine tree first, initiatively.
 And then you can practice and realize what the pine tree is, in nature.
 Not only the pine tree: as a whole, you have to understand the pine tree in nature.
 That means you have to move toward that; you should convey yourself, you should carry yourself toward that pine tree.
 And then, very naturally, you can practice the pine tree and realize the pine tree.
 And then next, the pine tree comes up to you.
 In other words, the pine tree tells you what it is, [tells you] about the life of the pine tree which you have never seen before.
 So very naturally you can move there, and then, the pine tree moves to you.
 Simultaneously there is spiritual communion there.
 At that time, you can compose a poem.

 Just like a mountaineer.
 If you climb a mountain, you always climb the mountain, and then finally the mountain tells you what the mountain is, what the beauty of the mountain is.
 So if you do it constantly, the mountain teaches you about your life, about the life of the mountains, about the trees, birds.

-At that time, [Dogen] says, “The myriad dharmas advance and practice and realize the self.”
+At that time, [Dōgen] says, “The myriad dharmas advance and practice and realize the self.”
 In other words, you are drawn in by the mountains and birds, trees.
 If you climb the mountain constantly, without stop, day by day, year after year, you are drawn in by the life of mountains.
 So that is really great experience.
 That is so-called *total picture of enlightenment*.

 Before this, you have to come back [to] the fact of human feeling, human *warmness*.
 You feel pensive when the flower falls.
 This is alright. *[He chuckles slightly.]* But an important point is: you cannot ignore the feelings, you cannot ignore the human warmness, whatever kind of emotions.
 You cannot.
 So anyway, return to human life again, and then pay attention to it.
 [That] means don’t be carried away so much, but don’t stay with it, whatever it is.